 The treatment of bladder cancer is based upon stage.
 Staging ranges from I to IV, with I being the earliest and IV being the most advanced.

-Options for treatment of bladder cancer include surgery, intravesical therapy (where treatment is introduced directly into the bladder), chemotherapy and radiation, or a combination of the above.
+Options for treatment of bladder cancer at Tufts Medical Center in downtown Boston include surgery, intravesical therapy (where treatment is introduced directly into the bladder), chemotherapy and radiation, or a combination of the above.

 For bladder cancer that has not invaded the muscle, the most common first treatment is surgery to remove any abnormal cells from inside the bladder.
 This is called transurethral resection of bladder tumor (TURBT).
 Sometimes two procedures are required to be sure that no tumor cells were missed and confirm the cancer has not invaded into the muscle.
 Intravesical chemotherapy can be used immediately after TURBT to aid in destruction of the cancer cells.

 Depending on the stage and grade of the tumor up to 70% of all patients who have their tumor removed with TURBT can have a recurrence of their cancer within 12 months.
 Additional intravesical chemotherapy or immunotherapy with an agent called BCG is often recommended in order to decrease the risk of recurrence and progression.